• Home

 Using an icing spatula, push the ganache around the edges of the cake so it drips down the sides.

-Decorate the Top
+Step 13: Decorate the Cake

 Make little swirls all around the edge of the top of the cake.